Helperbird/website/src/pages/blog/how-to-use-immersive-reader-in-google-docs.md

 new: false
 header: true
 layout: templates/blog_post.liquid
-title: How to use Immersive reader on Google Docs
+title: How to Use Immersive Reader in Google Docs, Step-by-Step Guide
-description: Discover how to use Immersive reader in Google Docs for free.
+description: Learn how to use Immersive Reader in Google Docs for free.
+Follow our step-by-step guide to enable and utilize this powerful dyslexia software tool.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Immersive Reader, Google Docs, dyslexia software, step-by-step guide, accessibility software, Helperbird, dyslexia fonts, dyslexia software, reading mode, text reader, voice typing
 url: blog/how-to-use-immersive-reader-in-google-docs/
 tags: blog
 isBlog: true
 blog_cat: Guide
 youtubeId: PfILiWebkuc
-cardTitle: How to use Immersive reader on Google Docs
+cardTitle: How to Use Immersive Reader in Google Docs, Step-by-Step Guide
-blog_snip: A step by step guide.
+blog_snip: Learn how to use Immersive Reader in Google Docs for free.
+Follow our step-by-step guide to enable and utilize this powerful dyslexia software tool.
 cat: Guide

-des: Discover how to use Immersive reader in Google Docs for free.
+des: Discover how to use Immersive Reader in Google Docs for free.
 name: Robert James
 img: /assets/images/blog/how-to-use-immersive-reader-in-google-docs/how-to-turn-on-helperbirds-google-toolbar.png
 date: Created
 time: 10 min
 ---

 ### You can use Immersive reader in Google docs using Helperbird.